remindmodel/remind/tutorials/15_Using_Python.md

     conda activate /path/to/cloned-env
     ```

-2. Export the environment to a YAML file:
+2. Export the environment state to a YAML file:
     ```sh
     conda env export > cloned-env.yml
     ```